Contact Us | Site Map | Search

 Research Environment

 The Station provides an excellent base for year-round research in aquatic and terrestrial biology.
 Visiting scientists and graduate student investigators are encouraged to utilize the Station.
 Laboratory space, offices and a wide variety of equipment are available for research at the Station.
 There is a large covered dock on Kentucky Lake equipped with specimen holding and processing rooms.
-The Station also maintains three pontoon boats, nine workboats with motors and trailers, canoes, and the Surveyor I, a 23-foot SeaArk research vessel.
+The Station maintains three pontoon boats, workboats with motors and trailers, canoes, and the Surveyor I, a 23-foot SeaArk research vessel.

 Equipment Available